adeebshihadeh/pebble-configs/README.md

-# config-tutorial
+# pebble-configs
-Configuration screen for the Pebble Development Tutorial series
+Configs hosted on gh-pages for Pebble watch apps.